komyak9/DS_Online_book_store/README.md

 * Data-status: Shows the status of the books in the chain
 * Remove-head: Removes the head of the chain
 * Restore-head: Restores the head of the chain
+* ML-list-recommend: Recommends a particular number of books

 ## Server
 Server is implemented according to a gRPC protocol.
 It receives requests from the client and responds accordingly.